Ballroom dancing at the waterfront at the Jardin Tino Rossi

-On warm summer nights the quai along the left bank of Port St. Bernard comes alive with people strolling, picnicking and ballroom dancing.
-Every evening, starting 1 June through the end of August, dancers gather along the river bank near the Institut du Monde Arabe, in the Jardin Tino Rossi, to perfect their salsa, tango, waltz and swing.
+On warm summer nights the quai along the left bank of Port St Bernard comes alive with people strolling, picnicking and ballroom dancing.
+Every evening, starting June 1 through the end of August, dancers gather along the river bank near the Institut du Monde Arabe, in the Jardin Tino Rossi, to perfect their salsa, tango, waltz and swing.

-Hunting for Roman ruins
+Hunting for Roman ruins in Paris

-Paris is still riddled with numerous timeworn traces of its ancient Roman past: a coliseum, baths, and various remains of walls, pillars and carved stones lie strewn about the city, waiting to be discovered by those with an observant eye.
+The beautiful capital is still riddled with numerous timeworn traces of its ancient Roman past: a coliseum, baths, and various remains of walls, pillars and carved stones lie strewn about the city, waiting to be discovered by those with an observant eye.
 While the Roman Baths at Cluny are plausibly the most impressive architectural remnant from the Roman era, the Archaeological Crypt near Notre Dame reveals the center of the old Roman city of Lutetia, right on the Île de la Cité.

-Free street art
+Free Paris street art

 Explore the 19th-century covered passages of Paris: remnants of the post-revolution rise of the middle-class in France, these precursors of today’s department stores and malls have mostly disappeared.
 Less than 30 still exist today.
 Some of the most impressive lie strung in a line stretching from Passage Vivienne, behind the Palais Royal, continuing northbound, where they end at rue Cadet, a charming, bustling little street.
 Passage hopping is perfect for a rainy day in Paris.

-Share a bottle of wine at the edge of the Canal St. Martin with a friend on a warm evening.
-Many Paris first-timers (and a lot of long-timers) have yet to experience the Canal St. Martin, but it is a popular treat with in-the-know Parisians, artists and the Bobo-Chic crowd.
-Use a Canal St. Martin walking tour to find the most charming areas.
+Share a bottle of wine at the edge of the Canal St Martin with a friend on a warm evening.
+Many Paris first-timers (and a lot of long-timers) have yet to experience the Canal St Martin, but it is a popular treat with in-the-know Parisians, artists and the Bobo-Chic crowd.
+Use a Canal St Martin walking tour to find the most charming areas.

-Viaduc des Arts
+Stroll along the Promenade Plantée and Viaduc des Arts

-Stroll along the Promenade Plantée and Viaduc des Arts.
 A long, narrow stretch of trees and flowers flourish on what once was an elevated railway track.
 The promenade, also referred to by locals as La Coulée Verte, stretches from Bastille through the area around Gare de Lyon and Bercy, all the way to the west entrance of the Bois de Vincennes.
 When you’ve finished enjoying the gardens, drop down to street level and wander along the Viaduc des Arts where ateliers, workshops, cafes and galleries have taken up residence in the vaulted arches below the garden.
 The main section of both can be found at Avenue Daumesnil, near Bastille.

 A trip to Paris is best accompanied by a visit to a typically Parisian event.
 Nuit Blanche, held every autumn, is the one night a year when galleries, museums, and other art and cultural institutions are open all night, free of charge.
 Those traveling in June should not miss the Fête de la Musique, when the streets will be filled with dancers into the early morning hours.
 The Journées du Patrimoine (or heritage days celebration), which usually takes place in late summer, is a great opportunity to visit all the government buildings in France, including the Elysée Palace, the National Assembly building and the French Mint.